 group ID value of 0 or 63 is a VHT SU PPDU, and either carries only one PSDU or no PSDU.
 A VHT PPDU

 using a group ID value in the range of 1 to 62 is a VHT MU PPDU, and carries one or more PSDUs to one

-or more STAs.
+or more users.

 Table 22-1—TXVECTOR and RXVECTOR parameters (continued)